 Understanding Quorom sensing for biological control:

-A study investigated the role of NprR in Bacillus thuringiensis (Bt) pathogenicity and persistence, focusing on its transition from a virulent to a necrotrophic lifestyle after host death.
+A study investigated the role of NprR in B. thuringiensis (Bt) pathogenicity and persistence, focusing on its transition from a virulent to a necrotrophic lifestyle after host death.
 The objective was to assess how NprR regulates Bt’s survival in insect cadavers and its impact on virulence.
-Researchers compared the lethal dose (LD50) of a wild-type Bt strain (Bt 407 Cry2) and an NprR-deficient strain (ΔRX) in Galleria mellonella larvae through injection and oral ingestion.
+Researchers compared the lethal dose (LD50) of a wild-type Bt strain (Bt 407 Cry2) and an NprR-deficient strain (ΔRX) in G. mellonella larvae through injection and oral ingestion.
 Gene expression analysis of mpbE (a virulence factor) and nprA (a necrotrophic protease) revealed that mpbE was upregulated during the initial pathogenic phase (0–24 hours post-infection), while nprA was activated later (24–48 hours), indicating a sequential transition controlled by NprR.
 Bacterial population analysis showed that the wild-type strain remained stable in cadavers for up to 96 hours, whereas the ΔRX strain declined sharply, with a six-log reduction by 96 hours.
 These findings demonstrate that NprR is essential for Bt’s persistence in insect cadavers, ensuring prolonged survival, delayed sporulation, and environmental dissemination (Dubois et al.,2012).

 Role of Nanotechnology: